backand/docs/docs/scenarios/twilio/index.md

 }
 ```
-In the example app we're building, the app's users can send SMS  to a phone number sent by the client side in the 'to' parameter and the message content from the client side 'message' parameter.
+In the example app we're building, the app's users can send a SMS message to a phone number.
+The phone number is sent, from the client side, in the 'to' parameter, while the message content is sent in the 'message' parameter.

-## Setup the FREE account in Twilio
+## Setup a FREE account in Twilio

-After you register with twilio you should get your Twilio phone number [here]( https://www.twilio.com/user/account/phone-numbers/getting-started):
+After you register with Twilio, you can get your Twilio phone number [here]( https://www.twilio.com/user/account/phone-numbers/getting-started):
-1. Choose your phone number, click on *'Don't like this one?
+1. To choose a different phone number from the one provided, click on *'Don't like this one?
 Search for a different number.'* and select SMS in capabilities.
-2. Replace the FROM_PHONE_NUM with the Twilio phone number (dont forget the (+) sign before the number)
+2. Replace the FROM_PHONE_NUM in the code with the Twilio phone number obtained in the prior step (dont forget the (+) sign before the number)
-3. Make sure you replace the 'ACCOUNT_SID' and 'AUTH_TOKEN' above with your twilio API keys in the getting started page, just click on 'Show API Credentials' on the right side of  'Get Started with Phone Numbers' and than you'll see the ACCOUNT SID and  AUTH TOKEN.
+3. Make sure you replace the 'ACCOUNT_SID' and 'AUTH_TOKEN' in the code with your Twilio API keys (from the getting started page).
+Simply click on 'Show API Credentials' on the right side of  'Get Started with Phone Numbers,' and than you'll see the ACCOUNT SID and AUTH TOKEN values.

 ##Setup client-side code: